jayneelparekh/FLINT/README.md

 * This repository contains implementation for the paper:  ["A Framework to Learn with Interpretation"](https://arxiv.org/abs/2010.09345) by *Jayneel Parekh, Pavlo Mozharovskyi, Florence d'Alché-Buc* (accepted at NeurIPS 2021).

-* This repo is currently being updated.
-Please visit back in a few days
+* This documentation is currently being updated.

 ### Setup